nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 XML types, in port arguments, in telemetry channels, and in event arguments.

-As an example, you can create a file `WheelSpeedsArrayAi.xml` that specifies an array of 3 `U32` values, like this:
+As an example, you can create a file `WheelSpeedsArrayAi.xml` that specifies an array of three `U32` values, like this:

 ```xml
 <array name="WheelSpeeds">